maxmarsc/dave/README.md

 cli tool to help manage your dave installation.

 *MacOS* : On MacOS distribution you might need to install tkinter using homebrew/macports.
+*Python* : Python support is limited and requires a different installation method, see the section below

 ---